johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Ouroboros is built to manage massive amounts of data, as well as transactions and scripts of various sizes and complexity.
 With the settings in place the Cardano network was still only using around 25% of its capacity on average in October 2021.
 Of course, the most efficient option is for Cardano to operate at or near 100% capacity (network saturation).
 While many networking systems would suffer in such circumstances, Ouroboros and the Cardano network stack have been engineered to be fair and very durable even in the face of extreme saturation.

 Benchmarking data reveals that even at 200% saturation, overall performance remains stable, and no network failures occur.
 Even with stress tested at 44x, there were no problems in the entire network capacity (though some transactions may be slightly delayed).
-Backpressure is used to regulate the overall system load, which is how the network is meant to function.
+Backpressure[^73] is used to regulate the overall system load, which is how the network is meant to function.

-While certain users participating in a big NFT drop may suffer lengthier wait times for their transactions or may need to resubmit the rare transaction from a large batch (or spread the drops over a longer time period), this does not indicate that the network is not coping.
+While certain users participating in a big NFT drop[^74] may suffer lengthier wait times for their transactions or may need to resubmit the rare transaction from a large batch (or spread the drops over a longer time period), this does not indicate that the network is not coping.
 It really signifies that the network is working properly.
-It’s referred to as ‘graceful degradation,’ and you can understand in more detail by reading the network design paper.
-See ‘Cardano Upcoming NFT drops.’
+It’s referred to as ‘graceful degradation,’ and you can understand in more detail by reading the network design paper.[^75] See ‘Cardano Upcoming NFT drops.’[^76]

 **Wallet types**